 Study: 81 Percent of Students Believe Peers Have Been Harassed, Bullied or Intimidated

-The responses for the school year 2016 to 2017 indicated that 81 percent of students believed that students had been bullied between rarely or most of the time, as opposed to the other choice: never.
+The responses for the school year 2016 to 2017 indicated that 81 percent of students believed that students had been bullied between rarely or most of the time.
 For the previous school year, only 71 percent of students expressed this belief.
 The sampling size was approximately the same for both years.

 - National origin